 When you are diagnosed with prostate cancer, your first thought might be how your condition will affect your life.
 Some prostate cancer treatments, such as surgery, can have lasting side effects, but you may not need treatment right away.
 In some cases, your doctor might simply monitor the cancer before recommending active treatment (active surveillance).

 Around 1 in 8 American men will be diagnosed with prostate cancer at some point during their life.
 It’s the second most common cancer in men behind skin cancer and it is more common among older men.
-Around 60% of those diagnosed are 65 or older.
-However, prostate cancer has a relatively high survival rate.
+The good news is that prostate cancer has a relatively high survival rate.
 This is partly because the cancer often grows very slowly and is usually detected early before it has spread to other parts of the body.

 - Possible side effects of treatment